heitorPB/heitorPB.github.io/me.md

 <img src="assets/imgs/me.jpg" class="float-right img-fluid" alt="me with Shiva :D" style="width:60%;">

-He is a Bachelor in Physics (2017) by the University of São Paulo, Brazil.
-Previous research includei: _Geometric and Image Processing for Body Evaluation_ (2011 - 2012); _Numerical Simulations for Magnetic Resonance Imaging_ (2013-2015).
+He has a Bachelor in Physics (2017) by the University of São Paulo, Brazil.
+Previous research include: _Geometric and Image Processing for Body Evaluation_ (2011 - 2012); _Numerical Simulations for Magnetic Resonance Imaging_ (2013-2015).
 Currently, he is a MSc student at Institute of Physics of São Carlos, where studies RF electronics for NMR.
 Heitor is also a CERN researcher for Data